victorminerva/cadastro-api/README.md

 * **Victor Minerva** - [victorminerva](https://github.com/victorminerva)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/victorminerva/cadastro-api/graphs/contributors) who participated in this project.

 ## License

-This project is licensed under the Apache License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the Apache License - see the [LICENSE](LICENSE) file for details

 ## Acknowledgments